ftiasch/ccpc-final-2020/warmup/2018-div/statement.md

 ## Output

-For each test case, output an integer which denotes the result.
+For each test case, output an integer which denotes the number of matrices modulo $998244353$.

 <!--SAMPLES-->